 - 1. Civic Buildings.
-Utilize prominent locations, like the ends of streets, the tops of hills, or land adjacent to parks, for civic buildings including churches, schools, shared pool facilities, community halls, memorials, and pavilions. - 2.
+Utilize prominent locations, like the ends of streets, the tops of hills, or land adjacent to parks, for civic buildings including churches, schools, shared pool facilities, community halls, memorials, and simple pavilions. - 2.
 Context.
 Adapt open space to land use context.
 In urban places, design plazas and squares enclosed by surrounding buildings to form outdoor rooms.
 Keep parks and greens more open bounded on at least one side by buildings and framed by plantings.
 Design other types of public spaces, including community gardens and play fields to be more open occasionally shaped by buildings or formal plantings. - 3.
 Coordination.
 Design outdoor public spaces using a coordinated palette.
 Design elements include landscaping, hardscaping, lighting, signage, furnishings, and accessory structures. - 4.
 Placement.
 Locate urban open-space types (plazas and squares) close to centers, and locate rural types (greens and parks) closer to the edge of development.
 Provide an ample number of functional public spaces to new neighborhoods, and add more public space to existing neighborhoods as they evolve.
 Ensure outdoor public spaces are visible, abutting trails, transit and surface streets, and marking important intersections, views, or civic amenities. - 5.
 Proximity.
-Design projects so that public spaces are within 1⁄4 mile walking distance of every home.
-Locate new and existing development within 1⁄4 mile of a small public plaza or playground at least 1/6 acre in area, and within 1⁄2 mile of a green, square, or park.
-For projects larger than 7 acres, locate and/or design the project such that the median size of the civic or passive-use spaces within and/or contiguous to the project is at least 1⁄2 acre.
+Design projects so that public spaces are within walking distance of every home.
+Locate new and existing development within 1/4 mile of a small public plaza or playground, and within 1/2 mile of a green, square, or park.

-- Town & Village Centers (pages 77-78) - Trails (pages 83-84)
+- Town & Village Centers - Trails